Home » Business Email Etiquette Articles » Business Texting Etiquette: Tips and Considerations for Professionals

 • Security Concerns: Text messages are vulnerable to interception or hacking, especially if sent over unsecured networks.
 This poses a risk of exposing sensitive business information or compromising confidentiality.

-• Distractions: Texting can be disruptive, particularly if employees receive frequent notifications or messages throughout the day.
+• Distractions: Texting can be disruptive, mainly if employees receive frequent daily notifications or messages.
 Constant interruptions may hinder productivity and focus, especially in environments where concentration is crucial.

 • Lack of Documentation: Unlike emails, text messages may not be as easily archived or searchable, making it challenging to track and document business communications for future reference or legal purposes.